The ear consists of three parts- external ear, middle ear and internal ear

 External Acoustic (Auditory) Meatus

-It extends from the bottom of the concha to the tympanic membrane and measures about 24 mm along its posterior wall.
+External acoustic meatus extends from the bottom of the concha to the tympanic membrane and measures about 24 mm along its posterior wall.
+It is also called auditary canal or simply ear canal.
 The meatus is not a straight tube, its outer part is directed upwards, backwards and medially while its inner part is directed downwards, forwards and medially.
 Therefore, to see the tympanic membrane, the pinna has to be pulled upwards, backwards and laterally so as to bring the two parts in alignment.

 The meatus is divided into two parts

 It forms outer one-third (8 mm) of the meatus.
-Its cartilage is a continuation of the cartilage which formsthe framework of the pinna.
-It has two deficiencies the “fissures of Santorim” in this part of the cartilage and through them the parotid or superficial mastoid infections can appear in the meatus, or vice versa.
+Its cartilage is a continuation of the cartilage which forms the framework of the pinna.
+This cartilage is deficient at two places – the “fissures of Santorini” and through them, parotid or superficial mastoid infections can appear in the meatus or vice versa.

 The skin covering the cartilaginous meatus is thick and contains ceruminous and pilosebaceous glands which secrete wax.
 Hair is only confined to the outer meatus and therefore furuncles (staphylococcal infection of hair follicles) are seen only in the outer third of the meatus.

-Anteroinferior part of the deep meatus beyond the isthmus presents a recess called the anterior recess which acts as a cesspool for discharge and debris in cases of external and middle ear infections.
-Anteroinferior part of the bony meatus may present a deficiency (foramen of Huschke) in children up to the age of four or sometimes in adults permitting infections to and from the period.
+Antero-inferior part of the deep meatus beyond the isthmus presents a recess called the anterior recess which acts as a cesspool for discharge and debris in cases of external and middle ear infections.
+Antero-inferior part of the bony meatus may present a deficiency (foramen of Huschke) in children up to the age of four or sometimes in adults, permitting infections and tumors to spread from external auditory canal to infra-temporal fossa and vice-versa.

 Tympanic Membrane or the Drumhead